-Temporary Events Notices for Non Licensed Premises
+Temporary Events Notices for Non Licenced Premises

 Whether you are holding a beer festival in a cricket pavilion or a concert in a village hall, a TEN will provide you with the necessary licensing cover for up to seven consecutive days and for up to 500 people (including staff/organisers).

-Temporary Events Notices for Licensed Premises
+Temporary Events Notices for Licenced Premises

 If your premises already holds a license but you are planning hosting an event providing licensable activities that are not included in your licence or holding an event outside the boundaries of the licenced premises, you will need to apply for a Temporary Events Notice.

 Anyone over the age of 18 can apply for a Temporary Events Notice however; you can only apply for 15 TENS per year or 50 TENS if you already hold a personal licence.
 A Temporary Events Notice will only cover an event attended by less than 500 people (including staff and performers) and there must be 24 hours between each event at the same premises.